Bristol Master's Scholarship: terms and conditions

 - be eligible for home tuition fees

 - have already achieved (or are predicted) a 2:1 or first-class undergraduate degree

-(Note: applicants for PGCE, PG CERT, PG DIP and (MSc) (R) programmes are not eligible for the Bristol Master's Scholarship)
+Applicants for PGCE, PG CERT, PG DIP and (MSc) (R) programmes are not eligible for the Bristol Master's Scholarship.

 In addition, you must be from a group that is underrepresented in Bristol's taught master's population and so meet one or more of the following widening participation criteria:

-- have asylum seeker/refuges status issued by the UK Home Office
+- have asylum seeker/refugee status issued by the UK Home Office

-- have completed an undergraduate Widening Participation scheme
+- have completed an undergraduate University of Bristol Widening Participation scheme

 - have a disability